luxeengine/luxe-docs/docs/tutorials/editor/index.md

 In order to know what we're going for, we're going to look at the existing pillar.

-!!! tip "Open the `prototype/pillar.0` prototype for inspection.
+!!! tip "Open the `prototype/pillar.0` prototype for inspection."

 This will take us to another world, and we'll be able to switch back and forth between them to compare notes.